keybase/book-content/D-docs/03-teams/05-details.md

 ### team.leave

-When an non-admin wants to leave a team, they sign a "leave" statement to this effect:
+When a non-admin wants to leave a team, they sign a "leave" statement to this effect:

 ```javascript
 "team": {